olivierloverde/olivier.codes/source/_posts/ES2020-Summary-of-new-features-with-examples.md

 devto_publication: false
 devto_draft: true
 ---
-In this article, we’re going to review some of the latest and greatest features coming with ES2020.
+In this article, we’re going to review some of the latest and greatest features coming with ES2020. 🔥
-🔥

 # 🤠 Getting started
-We are going to test these features in a Nodejs environment using Babel for having all the features.
+We are going to test these features in a Node.js environment using Babel.

 ## Method #1: creating a project from scratch
 Start by creating a new project: